Spirituality & The Brain (Home Page)

 However, this alone would not result in enlightenment.

 You see, there are many pathways within the temporal lobes that could be activated in this process, most of them having nothing to do with enlightenment.

 The sudden deactivation of the frontal lobes could leave the person feeling that their problem had been solved (The Koan resolved), and with that, the sense that the issue was resolved, but not through logical processes.

 In other words, they might see that the ‘truth’ was ‘beyond thought’.

 But the process would have nothing to do with either thought or truth.

 Another point is that the process of completely confusing people is unpleasant, and can offer a justification for inflicting a painful process on people.
-I do not see that Osho or Krishnamurti used that method (outside of a retreat in Osho’s Ashram where people asked themselves, repeatedly, “Who am I?”, and endlessly rejected the answers that appeared.
+I don’t see that Osho or Krishnamurti used that method (outside of a retreat in Osho’s Ashram) where people asked themselves, repeatedly, “Who am I?”, and endlessly rejected the answers that appeared.
 But then “Who Am I?” isn’t a nonsense question, while “What is the sound of one hand clapping?” is.

 To answer your question (paraphrased):

 Could utter confusion elevate the brain’s activity over a certain threshold and allow for a personal explosion?